Sports Management Worldwide

-Sports Management Worldwide (SMWW) is an international sports agency and private for-profit sports management training institution based in Portland, Oregon.
-It is an accredited online Sports Management school and is certified by the Oregon Department of Education.
+Sports Management Worldwide (SMWW) is an international sports agency and private for-profit sports management training institution based in Portland, Oregon with an office in Honolulu, Hawaii.
+It is an accredited online Sports Management school and is certified by the Hawaii Department of Education.
 SMWW offers online sports career training courses, and both graduate and undergraduate programs.
 Sports Management Worldwide is a member of the North American Society for Sport Management.

 SMWW and "Sports Agent" course graduates co-represent professional athletes throughout the world, including:

 NFL: Matt Moore of the Kansas City Chiefs, Kyle Sloter of the Chicago Bears, and Akeem Jordan of Philadelphia Eagles.

 NBA: Alfonzo McKinnie of the LA Lakers and Rodney Stuckey of the Detroit Pistons.